cisco-sbg-ui/atomic-react/framework/components/AIcon/README.md

 2. Import the source code into an SVG optimizer, such as [SVGOMG](https://jakearchibald.github.io/svgomg/).
 The icons here are rounded to precision 3.

 3. In some cases the designer may have used a shape element and not converted it to a path.
-In this case, an image editing client such as [GIMP](https://www.gimp.org/downloads/) would need to be used to import the image and export the path.
+In this case, an image editing client such as Inkscape or [GIMP](https://www.gimp.org/downloads/) would need to be used to import the image and convert the object to a path.
 The path would then need to replace the shape in the source image manually.

+4. In some cases, the scale is too large, Inkscape or GIMP have the ability to lock the aspect ratio and scale accordingly.